 Each patent family in our patent portfolio typically includes one or more priority-forming patent applications on the basis of which an international patent application (an application filed under the Patent Cooperation Treaty ("PCT")) is filed, after which national and regional patent applications are prosecuted in various jurisdictions.
-As of December 31, 2020, our patent portfolio was as follows:
+As of December 31, 2021, our patent portfolio was as follows:

-- With regard to our biomarker for Gaucher disease, we own one issued U.S. patent, one pending U.S. non-provisional patent application, issued patents in Australia, China, Europe, Israel, Japan and Russia, and five pending patent applications in the following foreign jurisdictions: Brazil, Canada, Europe, Israel, and Russia.
+- · With regard to our biomarker for Gaucher disease, we own two issued U.S. patents, one pending U.S. non-provisional patent application, issued patents in Australia, China, Europe, Israel, Japan and Russia, and five pending patent applications in the following foreign jurisdictions: Brazil, Canada, Europe, Hong Kong, and Russia.
 The two issued European patents have been validated in one or more contracting states of the European Patent Convention.
-These issued patents, and any patents granted from such applications, are expected to expire in 2032, without taking potential patent term extensions or adjustments into account. - · With regard to our biomarker for metachromatic leukodystrophy, we own two separate patent families.
-The first patent family consists of one issued U.S. patent, one pending U.S. non-provisional patent application, issued European, Australian and Israeli patents, and one pending patent application in Brazil.
-The second patent family consists of one pending European patent application.
-The issued patent, and any patents granted from such applications, are expected to expire between 2033 and 2040, without taking potential patent term extensions or adjustments into account. - With regard to our biomarker for Niemann-Pick disease, we own three issued U.S. patents, two pending U.S. non-provisional patent applications, issued patents in Europe, Japan and Mexico, and pending patent applications in the following foreign jurisdictions: Australia, Brazil, Canada, Europe, Israel, Japan, and Mexico.
-The two issued European patents have been validated in one or more contracting states of the European Patent Convention.
-These issued patents, and any patents granted from such applications, are expected to expire between 2032 and 2035, without taking potential patent term extensions or adjustments into account.
+These issued patents, and any patents granted from such applications, are expected to expire in 2032, without taking potential patent term extensions or adjustments into account. - · With regard to our biomarker for Niemann-Pick disease, we own two issued U.S. patents, two pending U.S. non-provisional patent applications, issued patents in Australia, Brazil, Europe, Israel, Japan and Mexico, and pending patent applications in the following foreign jurisdictions: Australia, Canada, and Japan.
+The one issued European patent has been validated in one or more contracting states of the European Patent Convention.
+These issued patents, and any patents granted from such applications, are expected to expire between 2032 and 2034, without taking potential patent term extensions or adjustments into account. - With regard to our biomarker for Cystic Fibrosis, we own one pending U.S. non-provisional patent application and seven pending patent applications in the following foreign jurisdictions: Australia, Brazil, Canada, Europe, Israel, Hong Kong and India.
+Any patents granted from such applications are expected to expire in 2037, without taking potential patent term extensions or adjustments into account.